 During different seasons, the conditions change, and food can become scarce.
 In this case, squirrels are forced to eat whatever they can find.
 Due to this, squirrels are classed as omnivores as they will change their diet.

 When hunger strikes, these little creatures will eat whatever they can find.
-Their diet can include flowers, insects, tree bark, leaves, grass, and birdseed.
+Their diet can include flowers, insects, tree bark, leaves, grass, and bird seed.
 Squirrels will also prey on baby birds and eat eggs if they happen to find them.

 Since they have such a diverse palate, squirrels in urban areas may invade people’s homes and eat pet food.
 If you leave pet food outside, squirrels will eat it.
 Squirrels are also known to go through garbage bins, eating whatever they can find.

-Chipmunks have a similar digestive system to a squirrel.
+Chipmunks have a digestive system similar to a squirrel.
 These small mammals are unable to digest cellulose.
 As they cannot digest cellulose, they rely on an omnivorous diet.

 Chipmunks forage all day, searching for nuts, leaves, seeds, and fruits on the ground.
 However, once in a while, chipmunks will climb up trees to look for more food.
-If a chipmunk happens to find newly hatched birds, they will eat them, especially when food is scarce.
+If a chipmunk happens to find newly hatched birds, it will eat them, especially when food is scarce.

-The North American raccoon can easily be identified by its hairless front legs that closely resemble slim human hands.
+The North American raccoon can easily be identified by its hairless front legs that resemble slim human hands.

 Raccoons like to search for food in water sources.
 This is often mistaken with them washing their food before eating it.
 Raccoons manipulate their prey as they feed, and a frog in the water makes a tasty meal.

 Raccoons also live in urban areas.
 Here they will scavenge around people’s homes and garbage.
-Urban raccoons are more than willing to eat whatever they can find, and pet food left in the garden will be eaten.
+Urban raccoons are more than willing to eat whatever they can find, and pet food in the garden will be eaten.

 Grizzly bears are well adapted to survive every season.
 They hibernate through the winter months.
 They emerge from their dens at the beginning of spring, but the food supply is usually minimal at this time.
-Most vegetation is still without leaf, and only a few kinds of grass are available in the lower elevations.
+Most vegetation is still without leaves, and only a few kinds of grass are available in the lower elevations.

 Grizzly bears will consume almost everything they come across, including nuts, berries, leaves, fungi, and roots.
 Their diet also includes fish, especially spawning salmon in northern regions of the continent.

 Grizzly bears forage on the sunny slopes looking for dead animals to scavenge.
-If lucky, then find moose, elk, or deer that didn’t make it through the winter.
+If lucky, find moose, elk, or deer that didn’t make it through the winter.